Zerodya/hyprfreeze/README.md

 ```

 ## Usage
-Add a bind in your Hyprland config to pause the current active window:
+Add a bind in your Hyprland or Sway config to pause the current active window:
 ```bash
 # ~/.config/hypr/hyprland.conf
 ...